bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-14-in-the-mood-for-love.md

 _You’ve tackled the 60s once before, in_ Days of Being Wild_, and you’ve suggested in your Director’s Note that this film might answer the question ‘Whatever happened to_ Days of Being Wild, Part II_?’
 How do you see the relationship between the two films?_

 _Days of Being Wild_ was for me a very personal reinvention of the 60s.
 Here, though, we consciously tried to recreate the actuality.
 I wanted to say something about daily life then, about domestic conditions, neighbours, everything.
 I even worked out a menu for the period of the shoot, with distinctive dishes for different seasons, and found a Shanghainese lady to cook them so that the cast would be eating them as we shot.
 I wanted the film to contain all those flavours that are so familiar to me.
 The audience probably won’t notice a thing, but it meant a lot to me emotionally.
 When we started filming the 1962 scenes, William Chang asked me if we were finally making _Days of Being Wild, Part II_.
 I’ll never make Part II as originally envisaged because that story doesn’t mean the same to me any more.
-But this is in some sense Part II as I might conceive it now.
+But this is in some sense Part II as I might conceive it now.<br>

-Interview with Wong Kar-Wai by Tony Rayns, _Sight and Sound_, August 2000
+**Interview with Wong Kar-Wai by Tony Rayns, _Sight and Sound_, August 2000**
-<![endif]-->

-**In the Mood for Love (Fa yeung nin wa)**

-_Director/Producer/Screenplay:_ Wong Kar-Wai
+**In the Mood for Love (Fa yeung nin wa)** _Director/Producer/Screenplay:_ Wong Kar-Wai
 _©/Presented by:_ Block 2 Pictures
 _Production Company:_ Jet Tone Production